 Map of the 1-month trip to the Philippines

-If you’re not familiar with the geography of the Philippines, this map we’ve created with the 1-month Philippines itinerary will help you locate everything at a glance.
-We’ve also marked the accommodations we’ve been recommending:
+If you’re not familiar with the geography of the Philippines, this map of our 1-month Philippines itinerary will help you see where everything is at a glance.
+We’ve also marked the accommodation options we recommend:

 Tips to enjoy this 30-day trip to the Philippines

-We’ve given you a bunch of pointers so your month in the Philippines goes brilliantly, but let us give you a few more tips:
+We’ve already shared plenty of practical advice to help your month in the Philippines go as smoothly as possible, but let us give you a few more tips:

-• Best time to do this 1-month trip in the Philippines: it’s really a route you can do all year.
-It’s true that for Siargao December–January–February wouldn’t be ideal months, but if you come at those times, it doesn’t mean it will definitely rain.
+- Best time to do this 1-month trip in the Philippines: this is an itinerary you can follow at any time of year.
+December, January and February aren’t the ideal months for Siargao, but if you travel during those months, that doesn’t mean you’re guaranteed rain.
 So we wouldn’t overthink it, especially when you have so much time.
 You can read much more on this topic in When to travel to the Philippines?.

-• Order: as we said, you can absolutely do the route in reverse.
+- Order: as we said, you can absolutely do the route in reverse.
 You could even tweak parts of the itinerary if ferry and flight schedules line up better another way.
 In other words, you could perhaps start in Siquijor and do Siquijor–Bohol–Camiguin–Siargao–Coron–El Nido–Port Barton.
-What we don’t recommend is leaving Coron for the end because of the airport type it has.
+What we don’t recommend is leaving Coron for the end because its airport is small and more prone to disruption.
 It also wouldn’t be 100% advisable to leave Siargao for last, since its airport isn’t very well equipped either.

-• Do private tours: seriously, it will improve your experience by 10000% in Coron and El Nido and is highly recommended in Port Barton.
-It can cost almost the same as a group tour if you find travel buddies and, as you know, we can also give you contacts so your experience is top-notch.
+- Consider booking private tours: seriously, it will improve your experience by 10000% in Coron and El Nido and is highly recommended in Port Barton.
+It can cost almost the same as a group tour if you find travel buddies and, as you know, we can also put you in touch with trusted local operators so your experience is top-notch.
 Just leave us a comment below.

-• Travel light: you’ll be taking several domestic flights, domestic filipino airlines charge for checked bags, and the maximum carry-on allowance is 7 kg.
-With lots of laundries available and given the kind of trip it is—where you use little clothing—the best thing would be to travel with carry-on only.
-You can read more about it in What to bring for the Philippines.
+- Travel light: you’ll be taking several domestic flights, domestic airlines in the Philippines charge for checked baggage, and the maximum carry-on allowance is 7 kg.
+With laundry services widely available and given the nature of this trip—where you won’t need many clothes—your best option is to travel with carry-on luggage only.
+You can read more about it in What to pack for the Philippines.

-• Money: the best way to withdraw money is by using Remitly.
-We know it may seem odd at first because it’s not commonly used elsewhere, but in the Philippines it’s super normal and you’ll save a lot in fees.
+- Money: one of the cheapest ways to access cash is through Remitly.
+We know it may seem odd at first because it’s not commonly used elsewhere, but in the Philippines it’s widely used and you’ll save a lot in fees.
 It’s all explained in detail in Money in the Philippines.

-• Travel safe: we never tire of repeating it, but a travel insurance policy for the Philippines that responds well here is key—especially if you’re coming for a month.
-Unfortunately, we’re experts at using insurance in the Philippines and we can “proudly” say we’ve always come out unscathed from the bills.
-Here you have a 5% discount on the best travel insurance for the Philippines.
+- Stay safe: we never tire of repeating it, but having travel insurance with reliable assistance in the Philippines is essential—especially if you’re coming for a month.
+Unfortunately, we’ve had plenty of experience making insurance claims in the Philippines and we can “proudly” say we’ve never had to cover our medical bills ourselves.
+You can get a 5% discount here on the best travel insurance for the Philippines.

 Alternatives to this 1-month Philippines itinerary

-As we said, we’re not all the same, so in a month in the Philippines you could do something very different.
-To keep making things easier, below you’ll see some alternative routes you can consider:
+Every traveler is different, so in a month in the Philippines you could do something very different.
+To make things even easier, here are a few alternative routes to consider:

 1. Add the Coron to El Nido expedition